 What is red bean mochi?

 Red bean Mochi is a Japanese rice cake made from short-grain glutinous rice (‘mochigome’).
-The Japanese also refer to these rice cakes as ‘wagashi’, which translates to confection in Japanese, or as ‘daifuku’, which literally translates to ‘great luck’.
+The Japanese also refer to these rice cakes as ‘wagashi’, which translates to confection, or as ‘daifuku’, which literally translates to ‘great luck’.

-Traditional wagashi-making starts from soaking and then steaming polished glutinous rice.
+Traditional wagashi-making starts with soaking and then steaming polished glutinous rice.
 After pounding the rice into a sticky paste, it is moulded into a ball and stuffed with different fillings.
-Sweetened red bean paste is one common filling.
-Another popular filling is white bean paste.
+Sweetened red bean paste is one common filling, and white bean paste is another popular filling.

 We can also find red bean mochi cakes and ice cream sold in some stores.
 Baked with mochiko (rice flour) and red bean paste, Chinese and Korean cookbooks reference the dessert as well, a nod to the cross-cultural histories of these countries.
 The cake has a chewy texture, unlike the smoothness of the daifuku.